Keibert Ruiz Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have a 4.37 team ERA that ranks 19th among all league pitching staffs.
+- The Diamondbacks' 4.33 team ERA ranks 19th across all league pitching staffs.

+- Diamondbacks pitchers combine to give up 71 total home runs at a rate of 1.1 per game (to rank 18th in baseball).

 © 2023 Data Skrive.
 All rights reserved.